richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 ### Sentinel-2 satellite imagery

 Sentinel-2 is one of the Earth observation satellite missions operated through the Copernicus Program under the European Space Agency (ESA).
 The Sentinel-2, launched in 2015, carries a multispectral instrument that collects optical imagery of differing native resolutions at a planetary scale.
-The table below describes the spectral bands of Sentinel-2, including the key use and spatial resolution.
+Table 1 describes the spectral bands of Sentinel-2, including the key use and spatial resolution.

-*Table.
-1. Characteristics of Sentinel-2 spectral bands, including key use and spatial resolution.*
+*Table 1.
+Characteristics of Sentinel-2 spectral bands, including key use and spatial resolution.*
 |Band (description)|Key use|Resolution (m)|
 |:----|:----|:---|
 |B1 (coastal aerosol) |aerosols correction|60|